-- The NRC's oversight of the security of nuclear reactors, decommissioning reactors, fuel cycle facilities, materials, and waste facilities; - The NRC's responses to an evolving threat environment; - The NRC's coordination with other agencies; - The NRC's efforts to develop and implement a comprehensive cyber security program for nuclear power plants and fuel cycle facilities; - The NRC's oversight of licensee security responsibilities; - The NRC's oversight on issues related to radiological sabotage and theft or diversion of materials; and,
+- Security oversight of nuclear reactors, decommissioning reactors, fuel cycle facilities, nuclear materials, and waste facilities; - Responses to an evolving threat environment; - Coordination with other agencies; - Efforts to develop and implement a comprehensive cybersecurity program for nuclear power plants and fuel cycle facilities; - Oversight of licensee security responsibilities;

-The NRC's efforts to address external stakeholder and staff concerns and allegations related to the securing of nuclear reactors, fuel cycle facilities, and materials, including but not limited to those expressed as non-concurrences, differing professional opinions, and 2.206 petitions.
+- Oversight on issues related to radiological sabotage and theft or diversion of materials; and, - Efforts to address external stakeholders and staff concerns and allegations related to the securing of nuclear reactors, fuel cycle facilities, and materials, including those expressed as non-concurrence, DPOs, and petitions for enforcement action filed under 10 Code of Federal Regulations (C.F.R.)
+Section 2.206.

-Strategy 2.2: Identify risks in emergency preparedness and incident response, and conduct audits and/or investigations that lead to NRC program and operational improvements.
+Strategy 2.2: Identify risks in emergency preparedness and incident response, and conduct audits, evaluations, and/or investigations that lead to NRC program and operational improvements.

-Action: Conduct audits/evaluations and/or investigations in the following areas:
+Actions: Conduct audits, evaluations, and/or investigations into the NRC's:

-- The NRC's management of emergency preparedness guidelines, regulations, and programs; - The NRC's management of coordination with licensees and with federal, state, and local governments; - The NRC's addressing and responding to emergencies and nuclear incidents; and, - The NRC's efforts to address external stakeholder and staff security concerns and allegations related to emergency preparedness and incident response, including those expressed as non-concurrences, differing professional opinions, and 2.206 petitions.
+- Management of emergency preparedness guidelines, regulations, and programs; - Management of coordination with federal, state, and local governments; - Responses to emergencies and nuclear incidents; and, - Efforts to address stakeholder and staff security concerns, including those expressed as non-concurrences and DPOs, related to emergency preparedness and incident response.

-Strategy 2.3: Identify risks in international security activities, and conduct audits and/or investigations that lead to NRC program and operational improvements.
+Strategy 2.3: Identify risks in international security activities, and conduct audits, evaluations, and/or investigations that lead to NRC program and operational improvements.